-Frache’s oeuvre covered a wide range of subject matter, although his primary love was landscape and western history, he also painted a sizeable number of portraits.
-He was part of an early group of artists who took serious the development of a truly western based/Alberta art practice.
-Frache’s talent as a painter allowed him to depict contemporary Alberta and Albertans as well as recreating early scenes of settlement and development for those collectors hungry for images of Western Canada.
-His watercolors and oils offer images of the diversity of ranchland, farmland, mountains, forest, and prairie that make up the Western Canadian landscape.
+Frache was part of an early group of artists who took serious the development of a truly western based/Alberta art practice.
+His talent as a painter allowed him to depict contemporary Alberta and Albertans as well as recreating early scenes of settlement and development for those collectors hungry for images of Western Canada.
+His watercolors and oils offer images of the diversity of ranchland, farmland, mountains, forest, and prairie that make up the Western Canadian context.
 His palette displays the rich earthy colors and wide range of tonal values of those environments.

-Don Frache came to the Lethbridge District from Grand Forks, British Columbia with his family in 1919; in 1922 the Frache family founded the Frache Brother’s Greenhouses, which became a prominent business in the area for a great many years.
-Frache attended Catholic Central School and Lethbridge Collegiate Institute in Lethbridge before he went on to study commercial and fine arts at the Chouinard Art Institute in Los Angeles, California.
+In 1919 Don Frache’s family moved to the Lethbridge District from Grand Forks, British Columbia; in 1922 they founded the Frache Brother’s Greenhouses, which was a prominent business for a great many years.
+Frache attended Catholic Central School and Lethbridge Collegiate Institute before studying commercial and fine arts at the Chouinard Art Institute in Los Angeles, California.
 He then worked in New York and Toronto as a freelance artist, working for businesses such as Bow Mac Engravers and producing work for the Ladies Home Journal, Liberty, and like publications.
 He returned to Southern Alberta in 1949.